orkes-io/docs/docs/codelab/orderfulfillment6.md

   "inputTemplate": {}
 }
 ```
-> Note: This workflow outputs the JSON from the loop.
-This will allow us to take the output from all o fthe subworkflows and combine them in the output of the overall workflow.
+> Note: We updated the workflow ```outputParameters``` to output the JSON from the loop.
+This will allow us to take the output from all of the subworkflows and combine them in the output of the overall workflow.

+> Also note: This new workflow must be added to the application logic under ```Applications``` in the playground - so that the application management knows that the workflow is authorized to run with the same Key/Secret.
+We did this in the 2nd page of this codelab [here's a link for a refresher](/content/docs/codelab/orderfulfillment2#workflow-and-task-permissions).

 <p align="center"><img src="/content/img/codelab/of6_subworkflow.png" alt="subworkflow for dynamic task" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-If we wanted to, we could update our existing workflow to call a Subworkflow in place of the loop/shipping widget.
-Replacing the Do/while loop in the workflow with a subworkflow task.
+Before implementing the Dynamic Fork, we can update our existing workflow to call our new Subworkflow in place of the loop/shipping widget.
+This is done by replacing the Do/while loop (and the embedded task) in the workflow with a subworkflow task.
 This task defines the workflow (and the version of the workflow to be called.
-IN reality - this will look outwardly as if nothing is different.

 ```JSON
 {